jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 Statistical Modeling
 =======================================================

-It is useful to remember that in statistical modeling, in the **supervised** case, we are looking at the following relationship:
+It is useful to remember that in all statistical modeling, in the **supervised** case, we are looking at the following relationship:

 $$ \hat{Y} = \hat{f}(X) $$